Nicknakis/SLIM_RAA/README.md

 ### CUDA Implementation

-The code has been primarily constructed and optimized for running in a GPU-enabled environment, running the code on CPU is significantly slower.
+The code has been primarily constructed and optimized for running in a GPU-enabled environment, running the code in CPU is significantly slower.